 - Cushion: Maximum

 Why We Love It: When I first slipped these sneakers on my feet, I was immediately impressed by how lightweight they felt.
 I’m also pleased with how well I could style them with different outfits—which is honestly really hard to come by with a running shoe.
-They paired well with skirts, jeans, dresses, and shorts, in addition to activewear.
-I’m a carry-on only traveler, and shoes can take up a lot of real estate in my luggage—but since these shoes doubled as cute-enough white sneakers and running shoes, it helped me pare down my packing list.
-I wouldn’t personally wear these for more than a few miles at a time (remember, I’m a fan of more cushion), but I find they’re perfect for logging 5Ks during my travels.
+They paired well with jeans, dresses, and shorts, in addition to activewear.
+I’m a carry-on only traveler, and shoes can take up a lot of real estate in my luggage—but since they doubled as cute-enough white sneakers and running shoes, it helped me pare down my packing list.
+I wouldn’t personally wear these for more than a few miles at a time (remember, I’m a fan of more cushion), but I find they’re perfect for logging easy runs during my travels.
+They also make for fantastic walking shoes while exploring a new place.

 - Width: Standard